Bronshtein and Semendyayev: History

 A decade later, the German 'Wende' and the later reunification led to considerable changes in the publishing environment in Germany between 1989 and 1991.
 The East-German publisher Teubner Leipzig was integrated into the West-German publisher Teubner Stuttgart.
 These changes put an end to the cooperation of the East-German Teubner Verlag with the West-German Verlag Harri Deutsch, who had been licensing this and other titles for distribution in Germany and Switzerland, a business model no longer working in a free market.
 Licensing issues caused the development to split into two independent branches by the two publishing houses:

-Consequential, Verlag Harri Deutsch contracted Gerhard Musiol and Heiner Mühlig to start afresh and translate the last non-Teubner influenced version (officially the latest revision (1977) of the third Russian edition (1953), which is actually the eleventh Russian edition (1967)) into German for a major rework of Taschenbuch der Mathematik as a single-volume title.
+Consequently, Verlag Harri Deutsch contracted Gerhard Musiol and Heiner Mühlig to start afresh and translate the last non-Teubner influenced version (officially the latest revision (1977) of the third Russian edition (1953), which is actually the eleventh Russian edition (1967)) into German for a major rework of Taschenbuch der Mathematik as a single-volume title.
 This was first published in 1992/1993.
 When Verlag Harri Deutsch closed its business two decades later, Europa-Lehrmittel took over in 2013.
 They continue to maintain this work up to the present (2020).
 The new English translation (now by Springer Verlag) is still called Handbook of Mathematics.

 In a parallel development, Eberhard Zeidler, who had contributed to the Grosche and Ziegler editions already, became editor for the continuation of the latest existing German edition by Teubner (1990), the version which had previously also been distributed by Verlag Harri Deutsch, and updated it significantly to become the Teubner-Taschenbuch der Mathematik (literally: "Teubner pocketbook of mathematics") for Teubner.
 This was first published in 1995/1996 – still as a two-volume work.
 The work was continued by Vieweg+Teubner Verlag after the merger with Vieweg Verlag in 2003.
 When Vieweg+Teubner was bought by Springer and renamed Springer Vieweg Verlag, several new chapters were added and some more advanced contents stripped out for the single-volume Springer-Taschenbuch der Mathematik (literally: "Springer pocketbook of mathematics") in 2012/2013.
 This is now accompanied by a completely reworked and considerably expanded four-volume series named Springer-Handbuch der Mathematik (literally: "Springer handbook of mathematics") by Zeidler also based on the former Bronshtein and Semendyayev.
 So far, this latest revision of the alternative development branch isn't available in English, but volume I of the former Teubner-Taschenbuch der Mathematik has been translated and published by Oxford University Press as Oxford Users' Guide to Mathematics already.